Printmaking Courses

 Two-day printmaking courses taught by Ali Yanya: Introduction to Drypoint & Introduction to Etching

-Ali is a regular exhibitor at the Childwickbury Arts Fair and is much in demand as a teacher and lecturer.
-We are very lucky that he can come to Childwickbury and take these weekend courses for us.
+Ali is much in demand as a teacher and lecturer so we are very lucky that he can come to Childwickbury and provide these weekend courses for us.

 Ali Yanya